GETTING INVOLVED

-There is always more room for more volunteers who will give and therefore receive the benefits of a great community spirit whilst helping to keep St Giles as the wonderful church it is.
-If you are interested in volunteering please contact Matthew.
+There is always more room for volunteers who will give and therefore receive the benefits of a great community spirit, whilst helping to keep St Giles the wonderful church it is.

 Ways to Get Involved